Kandice Pelletier: Vanity Fair

 Pelletier appeared alongside James Gandolfini on the April 2007 cover of Vanity Fair shot by Annie Leibovitz.

 Swimwear

 In 2011, Pelletier started a swimwear line, Kandice Pelletier Swimwear, focused on providing swimsuits to pageant contestants.
 The company previously sponsored over 50 state pageants each year in the Miss America and Miss USA systems.
 The company also served as the official swimwear of the Miss USA 2014 competition, the Miss Teen USA 2014 competition, and the Miss Teen USA 2013 competition.
 On June 5, 2018, the Miss America competition announced that they would no longer hold a swimsuit competition.
 Sometime between June 13, 2018 and August 24, 2018, the Kandice Pelletier Swimwear website went offline, and as of 2023, the brand remains inactive.

 Personal life

 Pelletier married Jim Halpin, Jr. in 2018 and changed her surname to Halpin.
 She currently lives in New York City with her husband and two adopted children.
-She gave birth to a daughter named Collette Elizabeth Halpin on November 5, 2022.
+She gave birth to a daughter named Collette Elizabeth Halpin on November 5, 2022 and a son named Christian Thomas Halpin on April 14, 2026.